U.S. military shoots down unidentified object over Great Lakes region

 A congressional source briefed on the matter told CBS News the Defense Department is confident there has been no collateral damage.
 Later Sunday, the Defense Department confirmed there was no collateral damage.

-Sunday's shootdown marked the third unidentified object to be shot down over the U.S. and Canada in three days.
+Sunday's shootdown marked the third unidentified object to be shot down over the U.S. and Canada in three days and fourth overall this month.
 U.S. officials downed a "high-altitude object" flying over Alaska on Friday, and an unidentified object was shot down by Canada on Saturday.

+China on Monday claimed U.S. balloons have entered its airspace "more than ten times" since 2022, Agence France-Presse reports.
+Foreign ministry spokesperson Wang Wenbin said during a briefing that the U.S. should "change its course and introspect itself rather than smear and accuse China."

+But the White House quickly denied the allegations.
+"Any claim that the US government operates surveillance balloons over the PRC is false.
+It is China that has a high-altitude surveillance balloon program for intelligence collection, that it has used to violate the sovereignty of the US and over 40 countries across 5 continents," National Security Council spokesperson Adrienne Watson tweeted, referring to China's formal name of the People's Republic of China.

 Melissa Dalton, assistant Secretary of Defense for Homeland Defense and Hemispheric Affairs, said Sunday that the recent objects did not pose a kinetic military threat, but their path and proximity to sensitive Defense Department sites, and the altitude they were flying, could be a hazard to civilian aviation.